LordVaderCW/KoTOR_Tool/README.md

 Lib\RTFLinenumberTextBox.dll
 ```

+The application should continue to build as an x86 WinForms application due to legacy dependency expectations.

 ---

+## Known Limitations

+### Updater System

+The automatic updater remains disabled by design.

+A future updater may use:

+* GitHub-based release delivery
+* user-controlled update checks
+* packaged build distribution
+* safe rollback behaviour

+### Missing Legacy Assets

+Some original icon assets were lost during source recovery and decompilation.

+Known affected areas include some editor forms, notably parts of the Module Editor UI.

+### Legacy Dependency Constraints

+Some original dependencies remain part of the restored project for compatibility.
+These should be replaced carefully and only where behaviour can be verified against the original tool.

+---

+## Project Direction

+Upcoming work is focused on:

+* completing form restoration and theme integration
+* improving editor usability
+* expanding plugin support
+* strengthening archive and resource handling
+* improving responsiveness during long-running operations
+* preserving original behaviour while removing unstable decompiler artefacts

+The long-term goal is to turn KoTOR Tool into a stable, maintainable, modern restoration of the original utility without breaking the workflows that made it valuable.

+---

-# Preservation Notice
+## Preservation Notice

 This project exists for preservation, compatibility, education, and modding support.

-The goal is to keep an important *Knights of the Old Republic* modding utility alive for modern systems while respecting the original tool's structure and purpose.
+KoTOR Tool remains an important part of the *Knights of the Old Republic* modding ecosystem.
+This restoration keeps that tool usable for modern systems while respecting the structure and purpose of the original application.

 ---

-# Credits
+## Credits

-## Original KoTOR Tool
+### Original KoTOR Tool

 **Fred Tetra**

-## Restoration, Source Repair, Project Rebuild, and Modern Compatibility
+### Restoration, Source Repair, Project Rebuild, and Modern Compatibility

 **LordVaderCW**

 ---

-# Disclaimer
+## Disclaimer

 This is an unofficial restoration project.